- Professor of Education

 To be considered for admission to the program, applicants must:

-- Submit an official transcript for a master’s degree.
-(Applicants must have completed a master’s degree with a minimum 3.25 GPA and taken at least one course in statistics.
+- Have previous institution submit an official e-transcript for a completed master’s degree.
+Applicants must have completed a master’s degree with a minimum 3.25 GPA and taken at least one course in statistics.
 E-transcripts should be sent to the Hood Graduate Admissions via Parchment or emailed to email@example.com.

 - Submit a 400- to 500-word personal essay that describes what attracts you to this doctorate program.

 - Submit a 500- to 750-word essay in response to one of the following prompts:

 - What is the role of leadership in an organization as it focuses on challenges and issues of the twenty-first century?